NEW: David Sweat and Richard Matt had several close calls with authorities, prosecutor says

 Another employee, Gene Palmer, is accused of taking the meat to the inmates.
 He’s charged with promoting dangerous prison contraband, two counts of destroying evidence and one count of official misconduct.

-But the investigation extends beyond Mitchell and Palmer – and well beyond the escape.
+And the investigation extends beyond Mitchell and Palmer.

 Three members of the prison’s executive team, along with nine security staff employees, have been placed on paid administrative leave as part of the review of the escape, said the New York State Department of Corrections and Community Supervision.

 Superintendent Steven Racette and Deputy Superintendent Stephen Brown are among the executives on leave, a state official told CNN on Tuesday.
 The other is First Deputy Superintendent Donald Quinn, according to a source familiar with the investigation.